Is Rules Of Engagement A True Story? Facts Proceeding

 At the peak of Rules of Engagement, Terry Childers, portrayed by Samuel L. Jackson, is acquitted from the murder charges levied against him.
 His defense lawyer, Hays Hodges (Tommy Lee Jones), successfully presents evidence that the civilians at the embassy were armed and fired at U.S. Marines first.
 However, Childers is found guilty of the lesser charge of carrying out an order he was able to disobey, leading to his forced retirement.

-See also Is The Last King Of Scotland A True Story?
-Insights Unveiled
+See also Is Akeelah And The Bee Based On A True Story?
+Peeled the Facts

 Was the actress pregnant in the engagement plot?